CHTC Office Hours!

 We determine if a job was successful by checking if at least one

-was created for each HTCondor job submitted.
+filename, for each HTCondor job submitted.

-This check is identical to
+This check is identical to running

-and seeing that at least one file is returned.
+in a job's output folder after the job completes to see that at least one file is returned.

 This optional argument identifies a command line argument that